 By default we will use all the conversion defaults you set in our members area.
 Other than that you can use a lot of additional parameters in the API call, which give you access to all the features for conversion.
 These are all specified below.

 In the members area you will also find a default PDF creator version that we use to do your conversions.
-The current latest version is 3.0 (August 2018), but you can still select version 2.0 (from 2016) or version 1.7 (from 2014).
+The current latest version is 5.0 (March 2021).
 You can use the parameter pdf_creator_version with the API to override this setting for individual conversions as well!

 NB: You can use both GET as well as POST requests as long as you properly URL encode the data that you pass.